open-policy-agent/opa/docs/content/extensions.md

 implement functionality like support for new protocols.

 > Support for Go plugins was deprecated in OPA v0.14.0.
 If you want to customize
-> the OPA daemon we recommend you build OPA from source.
+> the OPA runtime we recommend you build OPA from source.

 This page explains how to customize and extend OPA in different ways.

 ## Custom Built-in Functions in Go

-Read this section if you want to extend OPA with custom built-in functions and you are using the `github.com/open-policy-agent/opa/rego` package to execute policies inside of software written in Go.
+Read this section if you want to extend OPA with custom built-in functions.

+> This section assumes you are embedding OPA as a library and executing policies
+> via the `github.com/open-policy-agent/opa/rego` package.
+If you are NOT embedding OPA
+> as a library and instead want to customize the OPA runtime, read this section
+> anyway because it provides useful information on implementing built-in functions.
+> For a complete example that shows how to add custom built-in functions to the
+> OPA runtime, see the [Adding Built-in Functions to the OPA Runtime](#adding-built-in-functions-to-the-opa-runtime) appendix.

 OPA supports built-in functions for simple operations like string manipulation and arithmetic as well as more complex operations like JWT verification and